TheJacksonLaboratory/isopretGO/docs/setup.md

 isopret-gui is a desktop Java application.
 You can download precompiled executable JAR files from the [Releases page](https://github.com/TheJacksonLaboratory/isopret/releases){:target="\_blank"}.. of the GitHub site.
 Later, we will generate stand-alone Windows and Mac native apps.
 This is currently the recommended way of using isopret-gui.

+Unfortunately, currently isopretGO does not support old (intel) MacIntosh hardware.

 Additionally, the following text describes how to build isopret-gui from source.